Danitjuhh/Website/README.md

-# Legal
+# Website
-Terms of Service and Privacy Policy for Discord
+Homepage, Terms of Service and Privacy Policy